Skip to contents

 Usage

-Here is a simple example of how to use the package for Monte Carlo simulation.
+Here is a simple example of how to use the package for a common PRA task.

 First, load the package:

-Next, set the number of simulations and describe probability distributions for 3 work packages:
+To do so, set the number of simulations and describe probability distributions for each work package.
+In this case, run 10,000 simulations with the following distributions:

 num_simulations <- 10000